vistalab-technion/cs236781/_pages/info.md

 ## Detailed Syllabus

-The lectures and tutorials are **In person**, and suplementry matirial with teoretical background exist in the [Lectures]({{ site.baseurl }}/lectures) page.
+The lectures and tutorials are **In zoom only**, and suplementry matirial with teoretical background exist in the [Lectures]({{ site.baseurl }}/lectures) page.

 The tutorials are based on detailed and self-contained Jupyter notebooks, which guide you through.